Srivasavi-vipparla/pm-project/README.md

 |   |   |   |   |   |   |   |   |
 |   |   |   |   |   |   |   |   |

-# Summary:

-## The game play will be simple.

-* There will be a simple square game board divided into nine tiles or grid spaces.
-* When the player clicks on one of the grid spaces, it will be assigned either an "X" or an "O".
-* The game is over when one player claims 3 grid spaces in a row or there are no moves left.
-* At the start of the game, the board will not be active until the first player has chosen whether they are to play "X" or "O".
-* A panel will indicate whose turn it is.
-When the game is over, a banner will display the winner or announce a draw if no one wins.
-* A restart button will be displayed when the game is over, returning the game to the starting state when clicked.

 # References